Metro (restaurant chain)

 Metro is an Icelandic fast food restaurant chain.
-It replaced McDonald's after McDonald's left Iceland on 30 October 2009, as a result of the 2008–2011 Icelandic financial crisis and high import tariff on imported ingredients which requires their prices of their products to increase, which the franchise holder, Lyst Hr., refused to do in order to stay competitive with local restaurants who used ingredients sourced locally.
-The franchise owner decided to close down all McDonald's operation and replaced with their own franchise, Metro.
+It replaced McDonald's after it left Iceland on 30 October 2009 as a result of the 2008–2011 Icelandic financial crisis and high tariffs on imported ingredients.
+The franchise holder, Lyst Hr., refused to increase the prices of their products, to stay competitive with local restaurants who used ingredients sourced locally.
+The franchise owner decided to close down all McDonald's operations and replaced them with their own franchise, Metro.

-In contrast with McDonald's, Metro uses the cheaper locally supplied ingredients which can allow the product to sell for lower price.
-Some original McDonald's menu items are on the Metro menu along with domestic products, with menu items previously used on McDonald's now translated to the Icelandic language.
+In contrast with McDonald's, Metro uses cheaper, locally supplied ingredients, which enables them to sell their products at lower prices.
+Some original McDonald's menu items are on the Metro menu along with domestic products, with menu items previously used in McDonald's now translated to the Icelandic language.